-$$b{1ijt} = \alpha \operatorname{dual}{i} + \beta \operatorname{dual}{i} \times \operatorname{post}{t} + X{ijt} \Gamma + \lambda{j} + \lambda{t} + \varepsilon{ijt}, \tag{2}$$ where b_1 is the winning bid for an auction, which is measured as the true interest cost (TIC) of the bond series.
-The results are robust to defining the outcome as the yield-to-worst instead of TIC.11 Subscript i indicates the bond series, subscript j denotes the issuer, while subscript t indicates the time.
+$$b{1ijt} = \alpha \text{dual}i + \beta \text{dual}i \times \text{post}t + X{ijt}\Gamma + \lambda_j + \lambda_t + \varepsilon{ijt}, \qquad (2)$$ where b_1 is the winning bid for an auction, which is measured as the true interest cost (TIC) of the bond series.
+The results are robust to defining the outcome as the yield-to-worst instead of TIC.16 Subscript i indicates the bond series, subscript j denotes the issuer, while subscript t indicates the time.
 X{ijt} includes control variables that influence the value of the bond package.
 The measures of TIC, which are a specific calculation of yield-to-maturity defined by the MSRB, primarily come from The Bond Buyer (2016) when available and are otherwise imputed from SDC Platinum (2016).

-The baseline controls include issuer fixed effects, year fixed effects, and controls for state economic conditions and fiscal policies.
-Additional specifications add controls for market conditions, fixed effects for refund status, fixed effects for callable bonds, a control for natural log of size that is allowed to vary by year, flexible time trends for different types of municipal entities, and fixed effects for three bond maturity bins. post, is an indicator that is equal to one if an issue takes place after November 27, 2011 and zero otherwise. dual, is an indicator variable for issues that are advised by a dual advisor defined by the advisor's behavior before 2011. β is the change in interest costs for issues with dual advisors after the reform of Rule G-23, which is the treatment effect of interest.
+The baseline controls include issuer fixed effects, year fixed effects, and controls for state economic conditions and fiscal policies.17 Additional specifications add controls for market conditions, fixed effects for refund status, fixed effects for callable bonds, a control for natural log of size that is allowed to vary by year, flexible time trends for different types of municipal entities, and fixed effects for three bond maturity bins. post_t is an indicator that is equal to one if an issue takes place after November 27, 2011 and zero otherwise. dual_i is an indicator variable for issues that are advised by a dual advisor defined by the advisor's behavior before 2011. β is the change in interest costs for issues with dual advisors after the reform of Rule G-23, which is the treatment effect of interest.
 All regressions are estimated with standard errors clustered at the issuer level.